mongodb/mongo-java-driver/docs/reference/content/driver-reactive/tutorials/connect-to-mongodb.md

 ## `MongoClient`

-A [`MongoClient`]({{< apiref "com/mongodb/reactivestreams/client/MongoClient.html">}}) instance represents a pool of connections to the database; you will only need one instance of class `MongoClient` even with multiple threads.
+A [`MongoClient`]({{< apiref "com/mongodb/reactivestreams/client/MongoClient.html">}}) instance represents a pool of connections to the database; you will only need one instance of class `MongoClient` even with multiple concurrent operations.

 {{% note class="important" %}}